-Are there are times of the down the risk is increased? linaluda datail hara Are there are times of the day when the risk is increased?
+Are there are times of the device on the risk is increased? luchuda datail hava Are there are times of the day when the risk is increased?
 Include detail here What additional support /supervision is in place to mitigate at these Include details about which staff are involved in supervision times?
-Are there are areas of the school/grounds where risk is increased?
-Include detail here What additional support /supervision is in place to mitigate in these areas?
+Are there are proposed the aphael/group do where risk is increased?
+Include detail here Are there are areas of the school/grounds where risk is increased?
+What additional support /supervision is in place to mitigate in these areas?
+1